Ackerman Supply has been in business for 58 years and here is our story!

 pontoon boats, campers, sporting goods, fishing supplies, guns, televisions, stereos, fabric and patterns, auto and tractor parts which included mufflers, alternators, generators, ignition and IES brake parts.
 At present, Ackerman’s carries merchandise you’d expect a hardware store to carry like tools, plumbing, electrical and paint, but what you don’t expect to see is men, women and children clothing and boots, farm toys, sporting goods, housewares, farm supply, feed, pet supplies, and rental equipment.
 To expand from strictly farm supply to other product departments arose when Dick joined Cotter and Co. in 1968, which flew the “True Value” banner.
 Before that, he relied on traveling salesmen and small regional suppliers like Lee Hardware, Blish-Mize, Wyeth, Dutton Lainsen, Stow Hardware or Townly Hardware.
 Nowadays more than half the merchandise found in Ackerman’s is still ordered by H.J. directly from manufactures to get the best possible cost on products.

 In December of 2014, Dick went to be with his Lord and Savior after a short battle with cancer.
+Gloria has now since followed her husband and passed away in September 2020.
 There are many things that are missed about what Dick said and did, but one saying that still can be heard amongst his older employees is, “There’s the right way, the wrong way, and my way…do it my way”.
 He was the first to admit that he was not a people person.
 Saying what he thought tended to offend some, but Dick was always fair and honest, and built his business on a foundation of faith in God.
 Before Dick died he was awarded the Estwing Gold Hammer Award.
 The award was initiated over 70 years ago by Ernest Estwing of Estwing Manufacturing Company as means of recognizing individuals who have been involved in the hardware industry for 50 years.
 It is the most prestigious award of its type.